-When it comes to Meniere’s disease, many of the injectable and surgical options have a low success rate and are ridden with side effects.
+When it comes to Meniere’s disease, many of the injectable and surgical options have a low success rate.
+Also, they are ridden with side effects.
 Some may even cause permanent hearing loss.
 Before you agree to one of these invasive procedures, you should exhaust every other option you have.
-Here are a few natural ways that others have been able to successfully manage Meniere’s so as to avoid taking such drastic measures.
+Here are a few natural ways that others have been able to successfully manage Meniere’s.

 There are a number of things you can do with your diet to attempt to control Meniere’s symptoms.
 Several of these include: